|

 If you're sure you have time:

-and electricity before leaving, if instructed to do so.
-Leave natural gas service ON unless local officials advise you otherwise.
+off water and electricity before leaving, if instructed to do so.
+Leave natural gas service ON unless local officials advise

-You may need gas for heating and cooking, and only a professional can restore gas service in your home once it's been turned
+you otherwise.
+You may need gas for heating and cooking, and only a professional can restore gas service in your home once

 Prepare